 To begin the application process, click the Apply Now button (on the right navigation or found throughout the site), and Create a New Account or Log In if you already have an account previously.

 Step 3: Submit A Letter of Inquiry

 Once you have registered on the site, you can submit a Letter of Inquiry (LOI), providing detailed information about your organization and your proposed project or program.
-You may log in at any time to work on your LOI, but if you do not initiate activity on or make updates to your LOI for more than 4 weeks, your LOI will be considered inactive and a grant will be denied.
+You may log in at any time to work on your LOI.
+If you do not make significant updates to your draft LOI for more than four weeks, your LOI will be considered inactive and the grant will be denied.

 Once you complete and submit your LOI, the Hind Foundation will review it and will update its status online to “Assigned” if approved or “Denied” if denied.
 You may log in to your account at any time to check on its status.